zio/zio-http/docs/dsl/handler_aspect.md

 - The `HandlerAspect.redirectTrailingSlash` middleware is useful for redirecting requests with trailing slashes to the same URL without a trailing slash.
 This middleware is useful for SEO purposes and to avoid duplicate content issues.
 - The `HandlerAspect.dropTrailingSlash` middleware just drops the trailing slash from the request URL.

-## Other Built-in HandlerAspects

-ZIO HTTP offers a versatile set of built-in middlewares, designed to enhance and customize the handling of HTTP requests and responses.
-These middlewares can be easily integrated into our application to provide various functionalities.
-Until now, we have seen several built-in aspects, here are some other built-in aspects.

 ## Patching Response Handler Aspect